isomerpages/moe-chungchenghighyis/_admission/Sec 1 Registration/Third Languages.md

 1. The third languages which students are eligible for are indicated in the Eligibility Letter that they received on the the day they collected their results.
 2. If a particular third language is not indicated, it means they are not eligible for that third language.

-#### **How do I know if my child is offered Third Language for 2023?**
+#### **How do I know if my child is offered Third Language for 2024?**

 * The Eligibility Letter your child received on the day he/she collected his/her result would indicate if he/she is eligible to offer third language in Secondary 1, as will as the third language he/she is eligible to offer.
-* You will receive an option form on Parents Gateway (PG) by 23 December 2022 to indicate if you would like your child to offer the third language he/she is allocated.
+* You will receive an option form on Parents Gateway (PG) by 26 December 2023 to indicate if you would like your child to offer the third language he/she is allocated.
-* Parents will receive the details on MOELC registration when they received the option form on Parents Gateway (PG) by 23 December 2022.
+* Parents will receive the details on MOELC registration when they received the option form on Parents Gateway (PG) by 26 December 2023.

-##### **If I am offered Third Language for 2023, how do I submit my reply?**
+##### **If I am offered Third Language for 2024, how do I submit my reply?**

-* Please submit your response on Parents Gateway (PG) by **Tuesday, 27th December 2022 and proceed to submit the online registration on MOE Language Centre (MOELC) website**.
+* Please submit your response on Parents Gateway (PG) by **Wednes, 28th December 2023 and proceed to submit the online registration on MOE Language Centre (MOELC) website**.
-* Parents will receive the details on MOELC online registration when they received the option form on Parents Gateway (PG) by 23 December 2022.
+* Parents will receive the details on MOELC online registration when they received the option form on Parents Gateway (PG) by 26 December 2023.

 **General Information for students posted to Zonal Centres or MOE Language Centres:**

-* Registration for the Zonal Centres and MOE Language Centres will be from <u>22nd December 2022 to 5th January 2023</u>.
+* Registration for the Zonal Centres and MOE Language Centres will be from <u>22nd December 2023 to 4th January 2024</u>.
-* Places that are not taken up by Friday 6th January 2023 will be reallocated to other applicants.
+* Places that are not taken up by Friday 5th January 2024 will be reallocated to other applicants.
 * Lesson commencement dates will depend on the timetable allocated to students.
 Please confirm the actual date at the respective MOELC or Zonal Centres during registration.

 ![](/images/Admission/Sec%201%20Registration/third_lang_pic_1.jpg)